By Glen Sparks

-Ruth’s second wife, Claire, who died in 1976, is buried next to her former husband (The Babe’s first wife, Helen, died in a fire in 1929.)
+Ruth’s second wife, Claire, who died in 1976, is buried next to her former husband (His first wife, Helen, died in a fire in 1929.)
 The grave site is marked by a tall, sandblasted image of Christ with his arm on a young boy.
-The Ruths share space at Gate of Heaven with, among others, the actor Jimmy Cagney, the manager Billy Martin, writer Herman Melville, and the mobster Dutch Schultz.
+The Ruths share space at Gate of Heaven with, among others, actor Jimmy Cagney, manager Billy Martin, writer Herman Melville, and mobster Dutch Schultz.

 Thousands of fans visit the Ruth site every year, according to an article written by Spencer Fordin for mlb.com.
+(Ruth’s former teammate and co-slugger Lou Gehrig is buried next door at Kensico Cemetery.)
 Some arrive by tour bus.
 In death, as in life, Babe Ruth remains an attraction.
-No one, not Cagney, not Martin, not Schultz, not Melville, the author of Moby Dick, gets as much attention as Ruth.
+No one, not Cagney, not Martin, not Schultz, not Melville– the author of Moby Dick–gets as much attention as Ruth.

 Some fans drop off a bat, a baseball or a ribbon from a youth baseball tournament, Fordin writes.
 Others bring a hot dog or a pizza.
 How many people have dropped off a beer?

-George Herman Ruth Jr., the kid from the Baltimore waterfront, the “incorrigible” youngster dropped off at St. Mary’s, the one-time great pitcher, the long-time preeminent hitter, remains the stuff of legend, of tales fit for the ages.
+George Herman Ruth Jr., the kid from the Baltimore waterfront, the “incorrigible” youngster dropped off at St. Mary’s by weary parents, the one-time great pitcher, the long-time preeminent hitter, remains the stuff of legend, of tales fit for the ages.

 By Glen Sparks